 Daniel joined Watsi on August 2nd, 2015.
-Seven years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Daniel's most recent donation supported Chorn, a 33-year-old man from Cambodia, to fund ear surgery so he can hear and communicate.
+Eight years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation supported Mourine, a bright 9-year-old student from Kenya, to fund clubfoot surgery.